• Skip to primary navigation

 What about the condition of homes in this market?

-I have inspected hundreds of homes in this very competitive market, and my take on it is here.
-It is a very tight market, not many homes are for sale, and prices are high – right, I know, obvious.
-The homes that are available for newbies, who generally don’t have a lot of money, are typically older homes that have not been very well taken care of – that’s why they are affordable.
+I have inspected hundreds of homes in this highly competitive market, and my thoughts on it are as follows.
+It is a tight market; not many homes are for sale, and prices are high—right, I know, that’s obvious.
+The homes available for new buyers, who generally don’t have a lot of money, are typically older homes that haven’t been well-maintained—that’s why they are affordable.

 Houses, townhouses, apartment condos, and co-ops all age and need maintenance, and eventually need repairs.
 Every home inspector will tell you no home is perfect.
 The homes available to first-time homebuyers will probably need repairs.
 This is where an experienced home inspector comes in.
 You want an inspector who can identify the minor issues from the truly major problems that can take a lot of money to repair.
 Your inspector will help open your eyes to the potential issues and put them in perspective for you.